Last updated: ET

 Tourist visa: not required for stays up to 180 days

 Length of stay

 You must obtain an entry stamp from immigration officials upon entry into Panama.
-You may be fined if you fail to do so.
-Immigration officials strictly enforce entry and exit regulations.
+You may be fined US$1,000 if you fail to do so.

 Exit or onward ticket

-Immigration officials may ask you to show them a return or onward ticket to enter Panama.
-Failure to do so will result in a denial of entry.
+Immigration officials may ask you to show them a return or onward ticket and proof of sufficient funds to cover your stay.

 You must register your biometrics (fingerprints and facial scan) at the port of entry.

 You are required to have the equivalent of US$500 or a credit card when entering Panama.

 Learn about travel with children.